deepkaran/sandbox/indexing/markdown/system.md

 *FI* - Forward Index<br>
 *BI* - Back Index<br>

+1. Data Mutations via UPR are sent to Projector which subscribes for the active vbuckets on a node.
+Projector runs map functions based on Index Definitions and outputs secondary key versions.
+2. Secondary Key versions are sent to Router component.
+Based on index distribution/partitioning topology it determines which Indexer node should receive the key version.
+3. Router has a guaranted delivery component called Transporter which handles the actual network transport.
+A single mutation can result in multiple messages to be sent to multiple index nodes.
+[More Details](https://github.com/couchbase/indexing/blob/master/secondary/docs/design/markdown/mutation.md).
+4. Router can occasionally send SYNC messages to Index Manager which enables it to calculate next Stability Timestamp for all Indexers.
+5. For normal workflow, Indexer will accept and store the mutations in Mutation Queue.
+These mutations get processed once Index Manager decides to generate a Stability Timestamp.
+6. For Rollback scenarios, Indexer will store the mutations in CatchUp Queue.
+For complete details of rollback workflow, see [Recovery](Add Link Here)
+7. Index Manager master synchronizes with its replica to synchronously replicate Index Definition metadata, Recovery context etc.
+8. Index Manager communicates with all Indexers to announce new Stability Timestamp, Rollback Mode Init, collect HW timestamps for recovery etc.
+9. Local Persistence for Index Manager.
+10. Local Persistence for Indexer for all secondary key versions.
+All Persistent Snapshots are stored locally.

 ####Highlights
 - Indexer maintains HWT and ST at per bucket level on each node.
 In this case I1 and I2 share HWT+ST as these are from same bucket.
 I3 has its own copy.
 - Index Manager maintains ST for each bucket.